The competition will be held in Diercks Hall and at the ITC.

 above.

-Problems do not require GUI knowledge, but will require console I/O. Some problems may require reading or writing data files.
+Problems do not require GUI knowledge, but they do require console I/O. Some problems may require reading or writing data files.

-standard installation.
+standard installations.
 Solutions which use additional libraries will

 Teams can use multiple programming languages.